engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 ## Team Size

-A number was first proposed in the 1990s by British anthropologist Robin Dunbar.
-Based on the behavior of primates, Dunbar proposed that humans can comfortably maintain 150 active contacts.
-Delving deeper, we are capable of 50 meaningful relationships, 15 people with whom we share a strong relationship, and 5 people whom we deeply trust.
+Based on the behavior of primates, British anthropologist Robin Dunbar proposed that humans can comfortably maintain 150 active social contacts.
+This number roughly represents our social outer circle and decreases as we approach our inner circle.
+According to the theory, we are capable of 50 meaningful relationships, 15 people with whom we share a strong relationship, and 5 people whom we deeply trust.
+Naturally, these numbers are subjective.

-Naturally, these numbers are not absolute.
-Using these numbers as a reference point, the overall industry recommendation is to have a team sized between 3 people as a minimum and 9 people as a maximum.
-Amazon famously put it as "A team should be fed with 2 pizzas" - which may work in the US, but I guarantee that we will starve our European employees.
+Based on Dunbar's theory, a team should consist of three to nine people.
+Teams smaller than three struggle with diverse responsibilities, teams larger than that struggle with communication overhead and accumulated noise. *Amazon* famously put it as *"A team should be fed with two pizzas."*.
+A unit of measurement that may work in the United States, but will starve any team larger than three based in Europe.

 Just as we design teams after our software architecture, we want to ensure our software architecture considers the maximum cognitive load of a team.
 If during our software design process we realize a certain module exceeds the capacity of what can realistically be achieved with a team size following Dunbar's number, we should consider splitting it into submodules for dedicated teams.